babelouest/glewlwyd/docs/CLIENT_LDAP.md

 ### Object class property for a new client

 This value will contain all the object class values when Glewlwyd will create new clients in the LDAP backend.
-Values must be separated with a comme `,`.
+Values must be separated with a comma `,`.

 ### Specific data format